jyyulab/bulkRNAseq_quantification_pipeline/README.md

 ## Overview

-This pipeline is developed to quantify the abundance of genes and transcripts from bulk RNA-seq data.
-It contains three sections:

-- Prepprocessing:

 ![Picture](./docs/figures/overview.png)

 This pipeline is designed to accurately quantify gene and transcript abundance from bulk RNA-seq data.
 By integrating both alignment-free and alignment-based methods, it enables cross-validation to ensure robust and reliable quantification results.